Three boys from the Crediton area will give up part of their Easter holidays to raise money for charity with a three-day trek across Dartmoor.

 NEWS UPDATE +++ NEWS UPDATE +++ NEWS UPDATE +++ NEWS UPDATE +++ NEWS UPDATE +++ NEWS UPDATE

 THEY DID IT!
-The boys completed their walk at 2pm on Thursday at Belstone Green, just as planned.
+The boys completed their walk at Belstone Green, just as planned.
 They report that everything went brilliantly.
 Their parents were there to greet them as well as the friend who inspired them to raise money for FORCE.
-They have far exceeded every expectation for sponsorship – the total raised so far, including Gift Aid, is now almost £2,000.
+They have far exceeded every expectation for sponsorship – the total raised so far, including Gift Aid, is now more than £2,000.
 An amazing effort.
 Well done Freddie, Reuben and Will.